 What we like: All the features you need for minimal weight and bulk.

 For endurance athletes looking to push the pace, a hydration bladder like the Osprey Hydraulics above has a bit too much going on.
-HydraPak’s Shape-Shift here is our favorite design for minimalists, with fewer features and significantly less bulk and weight.
-You still get HydraPak’s high-quality material and components, including a quick disconnect, on/off valve, and integrated handles (for easy filling), but the Shape-Shift checks in at just 4.9 ounces and compresses into a small package.
-And with an internal baffle that can be undone for easier cleaning or to add a half-liter more carrying capacity, it’s a versatile design, too.
+HydraPak’s new Contour here is our favorite design for minimalists, with fewer features and significantly less bulk and weight.
+You still get HydraPak’s high-quality material and components, including a quick disconnect, new "Comet" bite valve, and integrated handle, but the 2-liter Contour checks in at just 5 ounces and compresses into a small package.
+And with a 3D base for easy filling, baffles that help to keep water from sloshing, and included magnet clip, it’s a high-performance design, too.
+HydraPak also included a tab on the inside that helps turn the bladder inside out and doubles as a hanger for drying.

-The Shape-Shift has been our ultralight go-to for years, but we’re still not sold on the adjustable baffle; in fact, we hadn’t undone it before working on the formal review.
-That said, discerning users are likely to find merit in the design.
-And while we have minimal gripes with HydraPak, there are a few ultralight competitors also worth mentioning here: Platypus’ Hoser is the lightest and most packable bladder on our radar, checking in at just 3.2 ounces for the 2-liter version thanks to its baffle-free reservoir, limited feature set, and small opening that doubles as a port (but as we detail in its write-up below, quality and ease of use is disappointing).
-HydraPak’s Velocity bladder (4.4 oz.) is a closer contender, with many of the same strengths of the Shape-Shift (minus the internal baffle) in a slightly more streamlined 1.5-liter design.
-But for the best mix of versatility, durability, and features, the Shape-Shift is our favorite ultralight and packable bladder of the year.
+While we have minimal gripes with HydraPak, there are a few ultralight competitors also worth mentioning here: Platypus’ Hoser is the lightest and most packable bladder on our radar, checking in at just 3.6 ounces for the 2-liter version thanks to its baffle-free reservoir, limited feature set, and small opening that doubles as a port (but as we detail in its write-up below, quality and ease of use are disappointing).
+HydraPak’s updated Velocity bladder (4.1 oz.) is a closer contender, with many of the same strengths of the Contour in a slightly more streamlined 1.5-liter design that’s a better fit for most running vests.
+But for the best mix of versatility, durability, and features, the Contour is our favorite ultralight and packable bladder of the year.

 A Versatile and High-Capacity Hydration Bladder